ssebree993/Final_576/README.md

 ![T4 Taco Locator](https://github.com/user-attachments/assets/106036fe-8c17-43bd-8d10-a13e098fb531)

 ## Introduction
-People traveling in Texas and throughout the United States may be missing out on a specially crafted, top ranked taco experience in several areas of Texas.
+People traveling in Texas and throughout the United States may be missing out on many specially crafted, top ranked taco experiences in Texas.

 ## Features
 Interactive webmap with a specialty taco layer